-It can be tough being an artist.
+It can be tough being an artist and teaching your craft.

 Artists on average earn only $48,000, compared to an average of around $77,000 for everyone else.
 This massively impacts their lifestyles – some artists even forgo having children because of their financial constraints.

 It isn’t a tiny problem.
 There are over 15,000 artists in NSW, and that’s just counting individual visual artists and musicians (e.g. not food artists like chefs or baristas, or garden artists like florists, or those who are unemployed).

 It's tough making a living, hustling to get money from grants, prizes, and unpredictably selling the occasional artwork.
 Many artists turn to casual work to make ends meet.
 Many consider participating in the gig economy.
 But the biggest Australian marketplaces out there, like Uber and Airtasker, aren’t great for artists.
 Being creative people, the idea of being stuck in a car, repeating the same task of taking people from point A to point B or delivering food, while earning minimum wage (or less), can be rather demotivating.
 Assembling IKEA furniture or moving boxes on Airtasker arouses similar feelings, in some ways it goes against the very essence of what it means to be an artist.
 Not exactly ideal jobs.

 At the same time, there’s strong (and in many cases, growing) interest in what these artists do – namely, arts and crafts.
 People (Australians in particular) are often looking for an artisan and unique experience, not something mass-produced and commoditised – the personal and creative touch that artists can provide is exactly what’s being sought after.
 This is why international brands, pushing their one-size-fits-all products, like Starbucks and Gloria Jeans, struggle so much in Australia – locals often prefer the brews made by their neighbourhood baristas, with the special twists they provide to make that experience just a bit more special and relevant.